-Menu, Key Option, Key Groups
+Menus, Key Option, Key Groups

-The Key Groups menu is used to set up a key group so you can activate one (1) key (the master key) and all keys in the group activate.
+Key Group is used to set up a key group so you can activate one (1) key (the master key) and all keys in the group become active.
 Up to four (4) key groups can be set.
-The Master LED is indicated by red, while the Slave LED is indicated by green.
+The master LED is indicated by red, while the slave LED is indicated by green.

-To set up a key group, do the following:
+To add a key group, do the following:

-- 1. Select Key Groups, then tap the encoder knob to select. - Tap the encoder knob.
-Tap Master displays.
-The master key is the key you press to activate the group.
+- 1. Using the encoder knob, select Key Groups. - Tap the encoder knob.
+Tap Master appears.
+The master key is the key you pressed to activate the group.